IngeniozIT/router/README.md

 The simplest route consists of a path and a handler.

 The path is a string, and the handler is a callable that will be executed when the route is matched.
-The handler returns a PSR-7 ResponseInterface.
+The handler must return a PSR-7 ResponseInterface.

 ```php
 Route::get('/hello', fn() => new Response('Hello, world!'));